 Our Grants Committee overseas the award of our small grants and career development bursaries.
 Its membership is drawn from scientists who have worked or are working on the types of projects we look to fund and currently include members based at the BTO, University of Oxford, University of Liverpool and University of Exeter.
 See members here.

-Our member conference travel awards are assessed by a mixed panel drawn from our Grants and Engagement committees.
+Our member conference attendance awards are assessed by a mixed panel drawn from our Meetings and Engagement committees.

 2021 ornithological research grants

 Eight awards from 54 applications received.

 The energetic trade- off between immunity and foraging complexity

 Olivia Hicks (UK), Postdoctoral Research Fellow, Centre d’Etudes Biolgiques de Chize, France